mypreview/Conj/docs/setup-homepage-template.md

 # Create And Setup a Homepage Template

-By default after fresh installation of Conj theme, the homepage will look like a blog, and this is how WordPress is intended to work.
+By default after fresh installation of the [Conj - eCommerce WordPress Theme](https://themeforest.net/item/conj-ecommerce-wordpress-theme/21935639?ref=mypreview), the homepage will look like a blog, and this is how WordPress is intended to work.
 This is the same page template used on the main theme [demos](https://www.conj.ws).

 The [Conj - eCommerce WordPress Theme](https://themeforest.net/item/conj-ecommerce-wordpress-theme/21935639?ref=mypreview) theme comes with a unique Homepage template which is perfect for e-commerce websites and shop owners, as it displays a lot of products and product categories to visitors as soon as they land on your website.